TomasOrtega/TomasOrtega/README.md

 This system will be implemented in the next generation of NASA's spacecraft radios.

+As a part of this line of work, we derived an analytical approximation for Phase-Locked Loops frequency error standard deviation, which is of independent interest.

 <!--
 **TomasOrtega/TomasOrtega** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.